Everyone deserves a voice, even if they find themselves or their loved ones voiceless.

 Publications Featuring Laurie’s Writing

 Welcome to My Life is a memoir like no other—truthful and raw, hilarious and unexpected, heartbreaking and uplifting.
 Laurie’s book is a love letter to her autistic son and a welcome letter to the masses about the importance of understanding and inclusion.
-Experience the laughter and love, unspoken bonds and unflagging devotion of one very special family on their day-to-day journey … living in a world that will look all too familiar to other autism families and altogether foreign to outsiders hoping to learn more.
+Take a journey with her as she gives voice to Skyler’s story and visibility to other children and adults on the autism spectrum.

 Latest from the blog

-Read More Presuming Competence
+Read More Celebrating Caregivers

-Read More Letting Go
+Read More Unexplained Bruises